verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

     If this value is 0, all connections are considered equally critical.
     If this value is large, connections with small slacks are considered much more critical than connections with small slacks.
-    As the anneal progresses, the exponent used in the criticality computation gradually changes from its starting value of td_place_exp_first to its final value of :option:`-td_place_exp_last`.
+    As the anneal progresses, the exponent used in the criticality computation gradually changes from its starting value of td_place_exp_first to its final value of :option:`--td_place_exp_last`.

     **Default:** ``1.0``